hande-qmc/hande/documentation/users_guide/hubbard.rst

     walkers due to cloning.
 Using too large a value can lead to poor sampling as large numbers of walkers reside on the same small number of determinants rather than diffusing appropriately through the determinant space.
+**vary_shift_from** **proje**
+**vary_shift_from** *shift*
+    String or real.

+    Default: off.

+    Set the shift to be either the instantaneous projected energy or the value specified by *shift* when *varyshift_target* is reached.
+Most calculations start with setting the shift to be 0; by instantly setting the shift to a value closer to the true ground state, the simulation can stabilise the total walker population substantially faster.

+    Note that the last option out of **initial_shift** or **vary_shift_from** *shift* is used.
+Only use both options if you know what you're doing.

+    There is no guarantee that the instantaneous projected energy is a good estimate of the ground state (particularly in the real-space formulation of the Hubbard model), but it is likely to be closer to it than the default shift value of 0.
 **varyshift_target** *varyshift_target*
     Integer.